sensu/sensu-docs/content/sensu-enterprise-dashboard/2.12/collections.md

 multiple operators within a single query.
 Be aware that the use of many operators may cause higher than normal resource usage.

-_NOTE: When using Operators, they must have all letters capitalized.
-Operators with any lowercase letter are not supported._
+_NOTE: When using operators, all letters must be capitalized.
+Operators in lowercase letters are not supported._

 #### Examples